-33. The chairman, as the person charged with the efficient functioning of the board of directors, in addition to the functions assigned by law and the company's Articles of Association, should prepare and submit to the board a schedule of meeting dates and agendas; organize and coordinate regular evaluations of the board and, where appropriate, the company's chief executive officer; exercise leadership of the board and be accountable for its proper functioning; ensure that sufficient time is given to the discussion of strategic issues, and approve and review refresher courses for each director, when circumstances so advise.

-34. When a lead independent director has been appointed, the Articles of Association or board of directors regulations should grant him or her the following powers over and above those conferred by law: chair the board of directors in the absence of the chairman and vice-chairs, if any; give voice to the concerns of non-executive directors; maintain contacts with investors and shareholders to hear their views and develop a balanced understanding of their concerns, especially those to do with the company's corporate governance; and coordinate the chairman's succession plan.

-35. The secretary of the board should make special efforts to ensure that the board's actions and decisions are informed by the governance recommendations of the Good Governance Code that are applicable to the company.
+33. The chairman, as the person charged with the efficient functioning of the board of directors, in addition to the functions assigned by law and the company's Articles of Association, should prepare and submit to the board a schedule of meeting dates and agendas; organize and coordinate regular evaluations of the board and, where appropriate, the company's chief executive officer, exercise leadership of the board and be accountable for its proper functioning; ensure that sufficient time is given to the discussion of strategic issues, and approve and review refresher courses for each director, when circumstances so advise.
+Complies [X] Complies partially [] Explain [] 34.
+When a lead independent director has been appointed, the Articles of Association or board of directors regulations should grant him or her the following powers over and above those conferred by law: chair the board of directors in the absence of the chairman and vice-chairs, if any; give voice to the concerns of non-executive directors; maintain contacts with investors and shareholders to hear their views and develop a balanced understanding of their concerns, especially those to do with the company's corporate governance; and coordinate the chairman succession plan.
+Complies [X] Complies partially [] Explain [] Not applicable [] 35.
+The secretary of the board should make special efforts to ensure that the board's actions and decisions are informed by the governance recommendations of the Good Governance Code that are applicable to the company.
+Complies [X] Explain []

-36. The board in full should conduct an annual evaluation, adopting, where necessary, an action plan to correct weaknesses detected in:

-a) The quality and efficiency of the board's operation.

-b) The operation and composition of its committees.

-c) The diversity in the composition and competences of the board.

-d) The performance of the chairman of the board of directors and the company's chief executive.

-e) The performance and contribution of each individual director, with particular attention to the chairs of board committees.
+36. The board in full should conduct an annual evaluation, adopting, where necessary, an action plan to correct weaknesses detected in: a) The quality and efficiency of the board's operation. b) The operation and composition of its committees. c) The diversity in the composition and competences of the board. d) The performance of the chairman of the board of directors and the company's chief executive. e) The performance and contribution of each individual director, with particular attention to the chairs of board committees.
 The evaluation of board committees should start from the reports they send the board of directors, while that of the board itself should start from the report of the appointments committee.
 Every three years, the board of directors should engage an external consultant to aid in the evaluation process.
 This consultant's independence should be verified by the appointments committee.
 Any business dealings that the consultant or any company in its group has with the company or with any company in its group should be detailed in the annual corporate governance report.
 The process followed and areas evaluated should be described in the annual corporate governance report.

-37. Where there is an executive committee, the participation structure of the different categories of directors should be similar to that of the board.
-The secretary of the board should also act as secretary to the executive committee.

-38. The board should be kept fully informed of the business transacted and decisions made by the executive committee.
-To this end, all board members should receive a copy of the executive committee's minutes.

-39. The members of the audit committee, particularly its chairman, should be appointed taking into account their knowledge and experience in accounting, auditing and risk management matters.
-A majority of the members of this committee should be independent directors.
+Complies [X] Complies partially [] Explain [] 37.
+Where there is an executive committee, at least two non-executive directors should be on this committee, at least one of whom is independent; and the secretary of the committee should be the secretary of the board.
+Complies [X] Complies partially [] Explain [] Not applicable [] 38.
+The board should be kept fully informed of the business transacted and decisions made by the executive committee.
+To this end all board members should receive a copy of the executive committee's minutes.
+Complies [X] Complies partially [] Explain [] Not applicable [] 39.
+The members of the audit committee, particularly its chairman, should be appointed taking into account their knowledge and experience in accounting, auditing and both financial and non-financial risk management.
+Complies [X] Complies partially [] Explain []